Middle Class Scholarship program

 How it works

-Each year, the state will allocate funding to help middle-class students attend UC and CSU.
+Each year, the state allocates funding for the program.
 For UC students, the goal of this funding is to provide scholarships that help cover up to 40% of UC’s systemwide tuition and fees.
 What this means for you:

 - Make sure you apply for financial aid.
 There are no separate forms required to apply for the Middle Class Scholarship Program, but remember — you will need to apply for financial aid every year by the March 2 deadline.

-- If your family’s income is under $150,000 per year and you qualify for this scholarship, the California Student Aid Commission (CSAC) and your UC campus financial aid office will let you know your actual scholarship amount.
+- If your family’s income and househould assets are under $150,000 per year and you qualify for this scholarship, the California Student Aid Commission (CSAC) and your UC campus financial aid office will let you know your actual scholarship amount.

 What to expect

 The Middle Class Scholarship program, which started in the 2014-15 academic year, will continue to phase in until full implementation in 2017-18.

 At that point, the maximum scholarship amount will vary depending on family income and assets: